Codearte/gradle-nexus-staging-plugin/README.md

 [Sonatype OSSRH](http://central.sonatype.org/pages/ossrh-guide.html) (Open Source Software Repository Hosting) without the need to use Nexus GUI (to close and release artifacts/repository).

+## MAINTENANCE MODE

+**IMPORTANT.
+To make releasing to Maven Central even easier, I and Marc Phillip (the author of nexus-publish-plugin) combined forces to create a next generation, unified, 2-in-1 plugin - [gradle-nexus-publish-plugin](https://github.com/gradle-nexus/publish-plugin/).
+It is a recommended solution, as our development effort will be put in that new plugin.
+See my [blog post](https://blog.solidsoft.pl/2021/02/26/unified-gradle-projects-releasing-to-maven-central-in-2021-migration-guide/) and the official [migration guide](https://github.com/gradle-nexus/publish-plugin/wiki/Migration-from-gradle_nexus_staging-plugin---nexus_publish-plugin-duo).**

+Thank you for over 5 years of releasing with my plugin!

 ## Quick start

 Add gradle-nexus-staging-plugin to the `buildscript` dependencies in your build.gradle file for root project: